pmazumda/pmazumda.github.io/aboutme.md

 <i class="mdi mdi-account"></i>**Hi**, My name is *Pinak Mazumdar* and I currently live in <i class="mdi mdi-earth"></i> [Bangalore/Bengaluru](https://goo.gl/maps/qsJRuHBYRJ5xRXqZ6){:target="_blank"},India.
 The Centre of India's high-tech industry and widely regarded as the **"Silicon Valley"** of India.

-Apart from the tech side, the city also has a lot of historical importance which dates back to  around 890 AD.
+Apart from the tech side, this city also has a lot of historical importance which dates back to  around 890 AD.
 There are a lot of important and magnificent tourist destinations as well around the city.
-Apart from my day job of being a cloud and devops professional, my interests involve travelling(<i class="mdi mdi-beach"></i>),cycling(<i class="mdi mdi-bike"></i>),photography(<i class="mdi mdi-camera"></i>) working with arduino (<i class="mdi mdi-robot"></i>), cooking(<i class="mdi mdi-food-fork-drink"></i>).
+Apart from my day job of being a cloud and devops professional, my interests involve travelling(<i class="mdi mdi-beach"></i>),cycling(<i class="mdi mdi-bike"></i>),photography(<i class="mdi mdi-camera"></i>) working with arduino (<i class="mdi mdi-robot"></i>) and sometimes cooking(<i class="mdi mdi-food-fork-drink"></i>).
 My love for travel, food and work have taken me to different places around the world.

 ## <i class="mdi mdi-briefcase"> Work </i>